WCramRTC/Prog_2_Final_Requirements/README.md

 ![Layout](Images/Layout.png)

 - Category change box
-    - Combobox to hold category names
+    - ComboBox to hold category names
         - Has an on selection changed event
-        - Displays todo items for category in listview
+        - Displays ToDo items for category in ListView
 - Add New Category
     - Label, TextBox, Button
 - Display ToDo Items